docker-library/ghost/README.md

 4. clean node cache
 5. Added `curl` to do healthchecks

-In the future, we plan to use a **multi-stage** build to slim down the image when Docker EE will supports it officially.
+In the future, we plan to use a **multi-stage** build to slim down the image when Docker EE supports it officially.

 ## How to use this image